Yatin-04/Parallelizing-Mandelbrot-Set/README.md

 ---

-Please note that I have used these following tools to set up conduct the experiment, analysis and troubleshooting issues for this Assignment
+Please note that I have used these following tools to set up conduct the experiment, analysis and troubleshooting issues for this Project.

 1. ChatGPT.
 2. Wikipedia.